 In that backdrop, homosexuality and the gender revolution are just more outworkings of the sinful nature of mankind.
 And here is an important distinction; too often I fear Christians define sin as a list of particular evils to abstain from — e.g. drunkenness, bad language, gambling, etc. — making it out to be single acts of wickedness rather than the underlying problem.

 What is sin then?
 Sin is rebellion against God (Joshua 1:18).
 And this all stems from the Fall of Man — the ‘original sin’, and the reason, the only reason, the world is always in such a mess, and always will be, until He comes.
 Lloyd-Jones defines sin like this: ‘God is to be praised because He is God, and the real essence of sin is not to praise God. […] Sin really means we think we know better than God.’
 Read Romans 1:18-32 for a fuller definition.
 This is the real issue, not whether a person is a homosexual, liar or adulterer.
-Whilst the Bible is clear that homosexual acts are wrong, it also makes it clear that all sins are as bad as any other (James 2:10) — and everything we do, outside of God, is sin (Romans 14:23).
+Whilst the Bible is clear that homosexual acts are wrong, it also makes it clear that all sins are effectively as bad as any other (James 2:10) — and everything we do, outside of God, is sin (Romans 14:23).
 Paul says as much, in that Romans 1 passage:

 “Therefore God gave them over in the sinful desires of their hearts to sexual impurity for the degrading of their bodies with one another.
 They exchanged the truth about God for a lie, and worshipped and served created things rather than the Creator.

 “Because of this, God gave them over to shameful lusts.
-Even their women exchanged natural sexual relations for unnatural ones [natural in the sense that biologically we are not designed for same-sex relations].
+Even their women exchanged natural sexual relations for unnatural ones [unnatural in the sense that biologically we are not designed for same-sex relations].
 In the same way the men also abandoned natural relations with women and were inflamed with lust for one another.
 Men committed shameful acts with other men, and received in themselves the due penalty for their error.”

 Paul goes on to list the rest of what ‘free will’ got man.